Martin4dbest/Brainwave_Matrix_Intern/README.md

 # Phishing Link Scanner

 ## Project Description
-This project, developed by Martin Agoha as part of his internship at Brainwave Matrix Solutions, is a Python-based phishing link scanner.
-It evaluates URLs to determine if they might be phishing attempts, leveraging a variety of checks.
-The scanner analyzes common phishing keywords, inspects URL structures, detects typosquatting, and integrates with VirusTotal to assess the reputation of URLs.
+TThis project, developed by me, Martin Agoha, during my internship at Brainwave Matrix Solutions, is a Python-based phishing link scanner.
+It evaluates URLs to determine if they might be phishing attempts.
+The scanner employs various checks, including analyzing common phishing keywords, inspecting URL structures, detecting typosquatting, and integrating with VirusTotal to assess URL reputation.

 ## Features
 - Detects phishing URLs based on common keywords.